CDCgov/MIRA-NF/docs/usage.md

 Inputs for the pipeline include:

-- profile - singularity,local,hpc \ the singularity profile must always be selected, use local for running on local computer and hpc for running on an hpc.
+- profile - singularity,local,sge,slurm \ the singularity profile must always be selected, use local for running on local computer.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.
 - outdir - The file path to where you would like the output directory to write the files
 - runpath - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here